Snehal Jadhav

-Snehal Pramod Jadhav (born 17 October 1989) is an Indian cricketer who plays for Maharashtra in domestic cricket.
+Snehal Pramod Jadhav (born 17 October 1989) is a retired Indian cricketer who plays for Maharashtra in domestic cricket.
 She is a right handed wicket-keeper-batter.

 Domestic career

 She has played 1 First-class, 37 List A and 31 Women's Twenty20 matches.
-She has represented West zone, Hyderabad and Odisha apart from Maharashtra.
+She has represented West Zone, Hyderabad, Odisha, and Maharashtra.
 She retired from cricket on 2015.

 Personal life

 She married Indian cricketer Kedar Jadhav on 25 June 2011.
 The couple have a daughter, born on 2015.